bluline.gif (3534 bytes)

 John Oatney, son of Benedict and Christina Otteni, was born on 10 Oct 1833 in Fairfield County, Ohio.
 Although the names are spelled differently, John eventually went by the "Oatney" spelling as did his brother, Joseph.
 However, some early records show that both John's and Benedict's name was spelled "Otney".

-Not much is known about John.
-However, in his early life, he worked at an early age.
+John worked at an early age.
 According to the 1850 U.S. Census, John was employed as a laborer at the age of 16.
 At this time, he was living with his family in Pleasant Township in Fairfield County, Ohio.

-By 1860, John and Lavina had set up housekeeping in Bern Township in Fairfield County, Ohio.
+By 1860, John and Lavina had set up housekeeping in Berne Township in Fairfield County, Ohio.
 The 1860 U.S. Census indicated that John engaged in farming and that he and Lavina had two children.
 They were listed as Joseph and Mary.

 By 1870, according to the 1870 U.S. Census, the family had moved to Hocking Township, Fairfield County, Ohio.
 The number of children increased to seven.
-Those listed were:
+Those listed were: Joseph, Mary A., Elizabeth, John, Emily, Callie, and Henry.

 In all, John and Lavina Oatney had 12 children.
 Their proper names and birth and death dates are: